mjhea0/awesome-fastapi/README.md

 - [Porting Flask to FastAPI for ML Model Serving](https://www.pluralsight.com/tech-blog/porting-flask-to-fastapi-for-ml-model-serving/) - Comparison of Flask vs FastAPI.
 - [Real-time data streaming using FastAPI and WebSockets](https://stribny.name/blog/2020/07/real-time-data-streaming-using-fastapi-and-websockets/) - Learn how to stream data from FastAPI directly into a real-time chart.
 - [Serving Machine Learning Models with FastAPI in Python](https://medium.com/@8B_EC/tutorial-serving-machine-learning-models-with-fastapi-in-python-c1a27319c459) - Use FastAPI to quickly and easily deploy and serve machine learning models in Python as a RESTful API.
-- [Introducing FARM Stack - FastAPI, React, and MongoDB](https://developer.mongodb.com/how-to/FARM-Stack-FastAPI-React-MongoDB) - Getting started with a complete FastAPI web application stack
+- [Introducing FARM Stack - FastAPI, React, and MongoDB](https://developer.mongodb.com/how-to/FARM-Stack-FastAPI-React-MongoDB/) - Getting started with a complete FastAPI web application stack.

 ### Talks